This post contains affiliate links.

 - Spices: Next, add major flavor with 1 teaspoon of each cumin, coriander, and oregano, along with ½ teaspoon of salt and white pepper.

 - Beans: Next, add extra oomph by including 2 cans of cannellini beans, drained.
-If preferred, feel free to sub one or both of the cans of cannellini beans for navy beans!
+If preferred, feel free to sub one or both of the cans of cannellini beans for navy beans or great northern!

 - Chickpeas: Follow that up with 1 can of drained chickpeas.